citizensadvice/react-combo-boxes/docs/combo_box.md

 Defaults to: "label x of y is highlighted"

+#### `visuallyHiddenClassName: string = 'visually-hidden visuallyhidden sr-only react-combo-boxes-sr-only'`

+The class name to visually hide an element.
+This is used for aria-live messages and highlighting.

 #### render props

 A number of render methods are provided to customise the appearance of the component.